SEO FAQs For Bloggers – Ace The Optimization Process – II

 - Optimize for Long-tail keywords.
 They are like (or close to) how people speak.

 - Create FAQ lists.
-(Did you notice something about this post?)
+(Did you notice something about this post?
+Look harder and pay more attention, if you haven’t already.)

 - Research the different ways people use voice assistants.